Letters from Lodi

 By Mike Dunne (for San Francisco Chronicle)

-These potent, dark grapes are still around, especially Zinfandel, but a whole bunch of new kids are moving into the neighborhood.
-Many of them look different – several have green skins, for one – and they often behave differently, producing wines leaner, sharper and drier than the fleshy and lusty style for which Lodi long has been recognized.
+These potent, dark grapes are still around, especially Zinfandel, but a whole bunch of new kids is moving into the neighborhood.
+Many of them look different – several have green skins, for one – and they often behave differently, producing wines leaner, sharper, and drier than the fleshy and lusty style for which Lodi long has been recognized.

 The newcomers include grapes long identified with France’s Rhône Valley (Picpoul Blanc, Mourvèdre, Syrah) or the Iberian Peninsula (Tempranillo, Garnacha, Albariño) or Germany and Italy (Gewürztraminer, Vermentino, Kerner).